sharmaeklavya2/pappu-pakia/README.md

 anything that comes in their way!

 Collisions are not super strict to make the gameplay a little less harder.

-No Libraries/Frameworks used.
-All Custom Code and Custom Physics.

 Hit Enter or Spacebar keys to (re)start the game.